BAC Nord: Promotion and release

 The film was scheduled for release at the end of 2020, with the release date originally set for 25 November, then shifted by one month to 23 December.
 The film's first teaser came out on 18 September 2020.
 On 3 December 2020, a new trailer was unveiled by the distributor.
 But, as the health situation (due to the COVID-19 pandemic) did not improve, the cinemas could not reopen and the film's release was postponed to 18 August 2021, as announced by StudioCanal.

+The film made its world premiere at the 2021 Cannes Film Festival out of competition on 12 July 2021, where it earned a 7-minute standing ovation at the end of its screening.

 Controversy

 During the press conference following the film's screening at the festival, Irish journalist Fiachra Gibbons of AFP criticized the film for its vision of the cities, accused the film of "taking sides in favor of the police against the inhabitants", and said that the film could encourage spectators "to vote for Marine Le Pen in the next presidential election".
 The director replied saying he believed on the contrary, that he made "a balanced film, a fiction but where everything is not invented, which does not present the police officers as angels but recalls the complexity of their work".